 The name of this product is very confusing.
 We ordered the Sunforce 12 Watt panel but all over the panel it said "Motomaster Eliminator," which is apparently the same panel with a different name.
 There is also a Sunlinq 12 Watt panel that appears identical.
 The Brunton Solaris 12 also looks identical.
 Are these all made in the same factory and given different names?

 This panel also comes in a 6.5 watt size.
 We found the 6.5 watt size charged devices slower, was not that much lighter, and generally not nearly as good a deal as the 12 watt.
-If you are looking at the 6.5 watt panel, you definitely should consider the Goal Zero Nomad 7.

-Our panel came loaded with accessories: stuff sack, alligator clips, cigarette adapter, and various adapters to charge battery packs and other devices.
+The Sunforce came with the following accessories: stuff sack, alligator clips, cigarette adapter, and various adapters to charge battery packs and other devices.
 There is also an adapter to link multiple panels.
 No other panel at this cost came with so many accessories.
 However, when we looked at buying this online a year later, it appears they separated these accessories from the panel and put them in the Sunforce 50056 Accessory Kit, which costs an extra $18.
 So you will have to do you homework and decide A) if your panel comes with these and B) if not, do you even need all these extra accessories?
 At least you have the option.
 Few other panels are compatible with so many accessories.

 While it is possible to link multiple panels and connect an inverter to charge AC devices, this in not nearly as simple, compact or effective as the Goal Zero Sherpa system.
 It can be done, but you need much more expertise about matching it with the right inverter.
 Even then, you will need a battery if you want to power your AC device at night or on a bad weather day.
 While you can make something like the Duracell Powerpack 600 work, it is not nearly as portable or practical as the Sherpa system.
 By comparison, if you were to buy the Nomad 13 panel (about the same price), you would have the option of plugging into a variety of different Goal Zero and compact inverters and batteries that are simple and effective.